 Welcome!
 I’m Kirk Stanzel, a life member of the PGA of America and a resident of

 Hot Springs Village.
 Since moving here in 2006 I’ve been involved in the Hot Springs Village Junior Golf Program and the Adult Golf clinic.
 I worked and taught at Diamante Country Club.
-I now give private golf instruction here in the Village.
+I now give private golf instructions at HILL COUNTRY GOLF, which is located 1/4 mile south of the west gate of HSV on Hy 7.

 My method of teaching golf can be divided into three parts: knowledge, mechanics, and scoring.
 I believe if a student has a solid understanding of all of these, their chances of reaching their personal goals and maximizing their enjoyment of the game is greatly enhanced.